andrew-edwards/fitting-size-spectra/code/readMeCode.txt

 Contents of MEEsubmit.zip
 *************************

-PLBfunctions.r - collection of documented functions called by the other R code.

 fitting2.r - simulates a data set and then fits spectra using eight methods, producing Figures 1 and 2.